Health and Productivity Management

 Enhanced Consultation Centers Where Employees Can Comfortably Seek Advice

-We have established consultation centers that are available to any employee of SEKISUI CHEMICAL Group, regardless of employment format, thus strengthening a safety net function.
+We have established consultation centers that are available to any employee of SEKISUI CHEMICAL Group, regardless of employment format, thus strengthening the safety net function.

 Initiative 3.
 Systems and Workplaces Where People Can Work with Peace of Mind

 There are a variety of existing factors at workplaces that may hinder health, including chemical substances, working posture, and noise.
 To counter these factors, we are undertaking activities across the Group through the utilization of an occupational health and safety management system.
-In addition, we are also striving to enhance a range of internal systems that take into consideration an environment to work in with peace of mind for those with medical conditions as well.
+In addition, we are also striving to enhance a range of internal systems so that not only healthy employees, but also employees with illnesses can work with peace of mind in a caring environment.

 Initiative 4.
 Group-wide Initiatives